Robin Sloan

 After totality, my nephew, age 10, said it best: “I feel bad for the gamers.”

-This is an archived edition of Robin’s newsletter.
+I’m Robin Sloan, a fiction writer with wide-ranging interests, which I capture here in my newsletter.
+This is an archived edition, originally transmitted in April 2024.
 You can sign up to receive future editions using the form at the bottom of the page.

 As usual, this newsletter has a few distinct parts.
 Here’s what’s ahead: